New Orleans COVID-19 Rideshare Safety

 Whether you’re transporting passengers or delivering goods, Mike Brandner Injury Attorneys hopes that you stay healthy and safe during the coronavirus outbreak in New Orleans.
 If you need additional information, please read our list of COVID-19 resources.
 If you get into a car accident as a rideshare or taxi driver, please contact for immediate assistance.
 Our team will help you get the medical care you need, while our lawyers will fight to win you the compensation that you deserve.

 Please be assured that our team is available 24/7, even during the coronavirus pandemic.
-You can contact us by phone at 504-345-1111 or through the Internet via secure online form or LiveChat.
+You can contact us by phone or through the Internet via secure online form or LiveChat.
 Stay well and stay safe.

 The information on this blog is for general information purposes only.
 Nothing herein should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.